-She is just a beautiful woman who has a complete rock tallent.
-Hear to her succesfull pop rock single "Complicated", "Sk8er Boi", "I'm With You" and a harder rock single "Losing Grip" from her first "Let Go".
-Then, hear to her alternative rock single "Don't Tell Me" and "My Happy Ending" from her "Under My Skin".
-Then, you can hear her pop rock ballad single from "The Best Damn Thing" and "Goodbye Lullaby", such as "When You're Gone", "Keep Holding On", "Wish You Were Here" etc. Also her harder rock single from "Goodbye Lullaby" with "What The Hell" and "Smile".
-And finally in hear newest self titled album, we can hear her "Let Go" style In "Here's To Never Growing Up".
-Then, her nu metal song, "Bad Girl".
-Also her cover songs "Bad Reputation" by Joan Jett and "How You Remind Me" by Nickelback.
-Thank you
+She is just a beautiful woman who has complete rock talent.
+Listen to her successful pop rock singles "Complicated", "Sk8er Boi", "I'm With You", and a harder rock single "Losing Grip" from her first album "Let Go".
+Then, listen to her alternative rock singles "Don't Tell Me" and "My Happy Ending" from "Under My Skin".
+You can also hear her pop rock ballad singles from "The Best Damn Thing" and "Goodbye Lullaby", such as "When You're Gone", "Keep Holding On", "Wish You Were Here", etc. Also, her harder rock single from "Goodbye Lullaby" with "What The Hell" and "Smile".
+And finally, in her newest self-titled album, we can hear her "Let Go" style in "Here's To Never Growing Up", then her nu metal song, "Bad Girl".
+Also, her cover songs "Bad Reputation" by Joan Jett and "How You Remind Me" by Nickelback.
+Thank you.

-I looove Maria Brink!
+I love Maria Brink!
 Her voice does things most girls can only dream of doing.
 She's got a snarl that sends chills down my spine.
-Not to mention she owns her looks and body in every way.
-She definitely deserves to be further up there in this list.
+Not to mention, she owns her looks and body in every way.
+She definitely deserves to be further up there on this list.

 How is she not higher than Avril Lavigne?
 Maria can SCREAM.
 She is infinitely talented and should be up there with Lzzy Hale.

-The rage and anger to the softer lyrics she can sing are truly unique.
-I can't think of another singer were her range and versatility.
-Should be in the top 15 at least.
+The range from rage and anger to softer lyrics she can sing is truly unique.
+I can't think of another singer with her range and versatility.
+She should be in the top 15 at least.